If you’ve lost your license in Iowa, you may have to file for SR-22 insurance in order to get your license back.

 - Verify minimum liability coverage.
 Iowa’s minimum insurance requirements are:

 - Submit your SR-22.
-Your insurance agent will file your SR-22 with the Iowa’s Department of Motor Vehicles.
+Your insurance agent will file your SR-22 with the Iowa’s DOT Office of Driver Services.

 - Wait for confirmation.
 You’ll receive a letter from your insurer and the state of Iowa that your SR-22 is accepted.